ron-linkertech/octoprint-snapmaker-control/README.md

 # OctoPrint - Snapmaker Control

+  (-- Sorry all, I have not upgraded to snapmaker 2 and currently am without the ability to use my snapmaker 1.
+If anyone wants to fork this and take it over, please feel free to! --)

 This plugin is for the Snapmaker 3-in-one printer/CNC/Laser.
 It was not developed by Snapmaker.

 This plugin will allow users to use the CNC and laser attachments of the snapmaker through octopi.